Cold-Proofed Artisan’s Bread

 Gluten-free Oat Bread Loaf with Seeds and Walnuts

+I have been working on an oat loaf for a while.
+Here is the recipe.
 I made many experiments and variations of this bread, playing back and forth with moisture and texture.
 Adding an egg white here, subtracting some yoghurt there, increasing and decreasing the oats, chopping, blending, or combining them.
-I wanted to reliably bake a savoury bread that didn’t go mudbrick or soggy on me.
-The thing that finally made the loaf come together was combining two kinds of yoghurt, of different thickness, and adding a tablespoon of ground flaxseeds.
-That’s one tip I shall keep in mind for future projects.
+I wanted to reliably bake a savoury bread that didn’t go mudbrick or soggy on me, and which can be sliced thinly.
+Gluten-free loaves have a tendency to come apart if you don’t slice them up in chunks.
+The thing that finally made the loaf come together, was adding… Continue reading

 Gingersnap Cookies

-I double up on the ginger, and the cloves, use salted butter, and roll them in a granulated sugar/cane sugar combo, because I like savoury.
+This is a good recipe.
+By Stephanie Jaworski at Joy of Baking.
+The recipe calls for less butter, but provides more taste.
+I have made these several times during the holidays, and they were a great success.
+I double up on the ginger, and the cloves, use salted butter, and roll the cookie balls in a granulated sugar/cane sugar combo, because I like savoury.
 At the same time, I have cut back on the granulated sugar content by 50%.
-As I like my cookies very chewy, I also add 50 gr of sunflower seeds, and take the cookies out of the oven as soon as they begin to firm up at the edges, i.e. right at the 10 min mark.
+As I like my cookies very chewy, I also add 50 gr of sunflower seeds, and take the cookies out of… Continue reading